Zabrane/pf/README.md

 > why this software is written this way?

-because this way the software is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause, except `_.h` which is in placed in public domain by the [regents of kparc](https://github.com/kparc).
+because this way the software is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause, except `_.h` which is placed in public domain by the [regents of kparc](https://github.com/kparc).

 `//:~`